From Shepherd to Gazelle Hunter – An Unusual Journey to Success

 The family’s house was built of clay and consisted of one room in which the whole family lived.

 The children of the community had the task of looking after the animals.
-This was primarily sheep and some goats, but his family also had a buffalo with youngsters, which Ali was particularly attached to.
+This was primarily sheep and some goats, but his family also had a buffalo with young, which Ali was particularly attached to.

 An unconventional entry into the labor market